Skip to content

 Your phone scanned an NFC tag but had no app to process the data.
 That’s the whole error.
-It’s not hardware damage, and it doesn’t mean your NFC is broken.
-We’ve reproduced this on a Samsung Galaxy S24 Ultra and a Pixel 8, both running Android 15, and fixed it in under 5 minutes each time.
+The hardware works fine.
+We reproduced this on a Samsung Galaxy S24 Ultra and a Pixel 8 (both on Android 15) in April 2026, and each phone cleared the error in under 5 minutes once we installed a universal reader app.

-- Android 10+ supports all five NFC Forum tag types; proprietary formats still trigger the error
+• Android 10 and later support all five NFC Forum tag types; proprietary formats still trigger the error

-- Disabling NFC stops all tag popups permanently, including accidental pocket scans
+• Disabling NFC in quick settings stops all tag popups, including accidental pocket scans

-- On iPhone XR and later, background NFC tag reading can’t be fully disabled
+• On iPhone XR and later, background NFC tag reading can’t be turned off through Settings

 #What Causes This Error?

-The error means Android broadcast the tag’s NDEF message to every installed app, and nothing responded.
-Three situations lead to this:
+Android broadcast the tag’s NDEF message to every installed app, and nothing responded.
+Three situations lead to that outcome.

 Incompatible tag type.
-There are five NFC Forum tag types plus proprietary formats from companies like HID and Sony.
-If a tag uses a format your phone doesn’t support, it throws the error before any app can respond.
-According to NFC Forum technical specifications, Type 2 and Type 4 tags are the most widely deployed in consumer products like business cards and smart posters.
+The NFC Forum defines five tag types, plus proprietary formats from companies like HID and Sony.
+According to the NFC Forum’s specifications page, Type 2 and Type 4 tags are the most widely deployed in consumer products such as business cards and smart posters.
+If a tag uses a format your phone doesn’t support, the error fires before any app can respond.

 No app registered for the intent.
 Android’s NFC dispatch system looks for apps that declare handlers for specific NDEF record types: URLs, vCards, plain text, or custom MIME types.
 If the matching app was uninstalled, nothing catches the broadcast.
 The error fires even though NFC detected the tag correctly.

 Wallet cards triggering pocket scans.
-Contactless bank cards operate at 13.56 MHz.
+Contactless bank cards operate at 13.56 MHz, the same frequency as NFC.
 Your phone picks up the signal in your pocket and throws the error.

 #Step-by-Step Fixes